cSquaerd/CursaTetra/README.md

 (Banner picture depicts the game running in Cool Retro Term, found [here](https://github.com/Swordfish90/cool-retro-term))

 ## How to run
 * From the directory/folder where you have all the `.py` files, run `python cursatetra.py`

 ## Experimental Features
 * Compatibility with `windows-curses` (Just needed extra entries in the cellValues dictionary because the color attributes are encoded differently in `windows-curses`)

 ## Bugs (Present)
-* Disabling the ghost piece feature when the piece fully overlaps the ghost piece's position will delete (?) the piece
+* None that I can find (emphasis on that last part)

 ## Bugs (Fixed)
 * *[Introduced after upgrading to Python 3.8]* Invoking the `undraw()` method on a piece, specifically during an invocation of `move()` on said piece, would cause the piece's color data to remain behind, causing the blank space to not register as such.
 This was game breaking.
 Was fixed by ensuring that a Curses `color_pair` is passed to the calls of `addch()` in the `drawPiece()` method.
 In particular, `color_pair` 0 is passed for when cells are to be made blank via invoking `undraw()`
+* Disabling the ghost piece feature when the piece fully overlaps the ghost piece's position will delete (?) the piece.
+Fixed by making a default settings value such that the toggle key is disabled (can be re-enabled by editing `settings.json`

 ## Piece development documentation
 ### Piece orientations